The burden of Fundamentality: Metaphysical ambiguities and the issue of Superdeterminism: An Epistemological Problem

-The most comprehensive response to this objection can be found in Ref.~\cite{Andreoletti2022}.
-According to this response, the error made by Chen and Baas \& Le Bihan is in identifying superdeterminism as merely an interpretation of QM.
+The most comprehensive response to this objection is by \cite{Andreoletti2022}.
+According to them, the error made by Chen, and Baas \& Le Bihan, is in identifying superdeterminism as merely an interpretation of QM.
 By contrast, the NSD project aims precisely to construct a more fundamental theory, one capable of explaining the behaviour of the hidden variables $\lambda$ by determining their dynamic evolution.
-The relevant analogy here would then be statistical mechanics, where each particle’s mechanical properties are considered to exist and to be theoretically determined, though not fully knowable in every detail, and are thus replaced by manageable variables such as the partition function---or, in superdeterminism's case, the hidden variables $\lambda$.
-In this way, the laws of nature would not be any more complex than what we are already willing to accept.
-The issue of dependence on initial conditions is also addressed in literature by presenting certain superdeterminist toy models in which this dependence does not occur~\cite{tHooft2016cellular,DonadiHossenfelder2022,Ciepielewski2023,Hance2024}.
+The relevant analogy here would then be statistical mechanics, where the mechanical properties of each particle within a hugely many-particle system are considered to exist, and to be {fully determined by a limited set of simple fundamental laws governing their interactions.
+At a macroscopic level, the behaviour of each and every particle in the system is not fully knowable in complete detail, and so we replace the variables we would use to describe the behaviour of these particles (e.g., a position and momentum for every particle) with a smaller set of more manageable variables, such as the partition function---or, in superdeterminism's case, the hidden variables $\lambda$.
+In the same way as the relatively simple laws of mechanics, when applied to a system with massively complex initial conditions, lead to the complexity of the laws of thermodynamics, Andreoletti \& Vervoort argue the complexity of quantum mechanics could arise from the simplicity of classical physical laws (or at least laws which don't require the violation of any of the other assumptions of e.g., Bell inequalities) combined with hugely complex initial conditions, represented through the dependence of the measurement settings in Bell-type experiments on the hidden variables.} The issue of dependence on initial conditions is also addressed in literature by presenting certain superdeterminist toy models in which this dependence does not occur~\citep{tHooft2016cellular,DonadiHossenfelder2022,Ciepielewski2023,Hance2024}.